be4ndr/ZabbixToJira/README.md

 and parrsing it to get parameters from Zabbix.

 # ZabbixToJira(ZTJ)
 zabbix-jira is python module that allows you to create tasks in Jira with grafs by the trigger from Zabbix.
+It also checks Jira for opening tickets for the specific user and clears the internal DB if the ticket was closed in Jira manually.

 ## Requirements:
 * python >= 2.7